zaiisao/Documentation/en/Agora Platform/terms.md

 <div class="alert note">The gaming profile applies to the Agora Gaming SDK only.</div>

-### <a name="username"></a>Username
+### <a name="username"></a>User ID

-A username identifies a user in the channel.
-Each user in the same channel should have a unique username.
+A user ID identifies a user in the channel.
+Each user in the same channel should have a unique user ID.

-Agora supports two types of usernames, integer (UID) and string (User Account).
-You can choose either type to identify the users.
-Ensure that all the users in a channel use the same type of username.

 ### Stream